+indexDir the local path to the Salmon index

-the source of transcriptome (e.g. "de-novo").
+source the source of transcriptome (e.g. "de-novo").
 Note: if you specify "GENCODE" or "Ensembl", this will trigger behavior by tximeta that may not be desired: e.g. attempts to download canonical transcriptome data from AnnotationHub (unless useHub=FALSE when running tximeta) and parsing of Ensembl GTF using ensembldb (which may fail if the GTF file has been modified).
 For transcriptomes that are defined by local GTF files, it is recommended to use the terms "LocalGENCODE" or "LocalEnsembl".
 Setting "LocalEnsembl" will also strip version numbers from the FASTA transcript IDs to enable matching with the Ensembl GTF.

-organism release

-organism (e.g. "Homo sapiens") release number (e.g. "27")
+organism organism (e.g. "Homo sapiens")

+release release number (e.g. "27")